 There are plenty of opportunities to not only incentivize your team but also to encourage behavior that will help achieve business goals.
 Happy employees will greatly benefit your company today and tomorrow.

 2. Buy it nice or buy it twice:

 Ok, so maybe you aren’t going to buy the most expensive tools for your technicians to lose in their trucks on jobs, but hear me out here.

-When it comes to the big purchases, or specific tools necessary to do the job right, if you insists on buying cheap or heavily used equipment, it’s going to cost you more in the long run.
-If your equipment is out of service or breaks down in the middle of job - you’ll end up losing money and looking foolish in front of customers.
+When it comes to the big purchases, or specific tools necessary to do the job right, if you insist on buying cheap or heavily used equipment, it’s going to cost you more in the long run.
+If your equipment is out of service or breaks down in the middle of a job - you’ll end up losing money and looking foolish in front of customers.
 It never hurts to have more machine than you think you’ll need that allows you to scale your business and take on bigger jobs.
 Spending the extra money to buy quality tools today will pan out for your business down the road.

 3.Fear the paperwork, not technology:

 A few years ago, we were writing paper invoices, doing estimates in Excel, time tracking on one software, doing our books on another, scheduling on another, payroll processing on another and so on.
 I found myself spending hours trying to combine all of this information.
 I was angry and I was inefficient.